-MUE 226 Melodic Educational Instruments (Keyboards); 3 cr.
+MUE 226 Melodic Educational Instruments (Kevboards); 3 cr.
 An introduction to the classroom instruments, such as Orff instruments (xylophones, metalophones, and glockenspeil), recorder, guitar, and piano.

-MUE 326 Rhythmic Educational Instruments; 1 cr.
-An introduction to the Remaining percussive classroom instruments, such as the wood-block, claves, maracas, triangle, drum, and tambourine.
+MUE 326 Rhythmic Educational An introduction to the Instruments; 1 cr.
+Remaining percussive classroom instruments, such as the wood-block, claves, maracas, triangle, drum, and tambourine.